Lake Karapiro: Rowing venue

 The lake, regarded as one of New Zealand's best rowing venues, hosted the World Rowing Championships in 1978 and 2010, as well as the rowing events for the 1950 British Empire Games.
 The national rowing championships, then called the Dominion championships, were first held on the lake in 1949.
 Since the 1980s, Lake Karapiro alternates with the South Island's Lake Ruataniwha in hosting the New Zealand national rowing championships and the New Zealand secondary school rowing championships (Maadi Cup).
 Rowers who train on the lake mostly live in nearby Cambridge.

 An International Rowing Federation inspection panel visited Lake Karapiro in March 2006 and said in its report that it was one of the fairest courses in the world they had seen and that the lake was one of the most picturesque in the world.

 The lake hosted the 2010 Rowing World Championships.
 The purpose-built Sir Don Rowlands Centre was completed in June 2010, prior to the event.

 Hydroelectric power

-The 96-megawatt Karapiro Power Station is located adjacent to the dam at the head of the lake, and is the eighth and last hydroelectric power station located on the Waikato River.
-Wateris taken from the lake is passed through three Kaplan turbines in the powerhouse, before being deposited into the lower Waikato River.
+The 96-megawatt Karapiro Power Station is located adjacent to the dam at the northern end of the lake, and is the eighth and last hydroelectric power station located on the Waikato River.
+Water taken from the lake is passed through three Kaplan turbines in the powerhouse, before being deposited into the lower Waikato River.
 Each turbine turns a 32 MW generator, and the electricity from the generators is fed into Transpower's national grid.
 The station is a base load generator due to its need to maintain water flows into the Waikato River system beyond the lake.

+Invasive species

+Lake Karapiro is infested with hornwort, a submerged macrophyte from North America that is ranked as the worst submerged macrophyte in New Zealand.
+This plant is an unwanted organism under the Biosecurity Act 1993.

+More recently, the lake was the first site where gold clams were detected in New Zealand, in May 2023.
+The gold clam grows and breeds very quickly, and can alter an ecosystem by reducing the majority of the phytoplankton, excreting a lot of nitrogen and phosphorus, and physically dominating the available space on the river or lakebed.
+Despite this, the lake is still open for recreation, making it a threat to other waterways because people may unknowingly spread golden clams on their watercraft.
+It has been added to the unwanted organism register.